 A good content strategy does this by engaging with your customers, so they want to engage back.
 It may be funny, informative, or rewarding (giving discounts or invites to exclusive events).
 But it will always be building emotional contact between your brand and your customer.

 - Content marketing is effective at brand storytelling

 To create an emotional interaction, you want to tell your brand story.
 Content marketing effectively gives consumers more information about what makes your brand special / better / useful.

 - Your competitors are doing it

-60% of marketers produce at least one piece of content a day.
+The majority of other brands are actively sharing content.
 If you’re not doing the same, you can get left behind in the race.

 - You don’t have to have a big marketing team to do content marketing effectively

 Larger businesses will often have different roles within the marketing team to focus on content marketing and content creation.
 But that’s not your only option.